nojank0/site/README.md

 NJNGH and NJSBH can be the same servers, as shown in the above example.

 If your server user names are different than your workstation user name, you will need to replace $USER above with hard coded values.

+... also make sure your JAVA_HOME is set, something like this on linux mint systems:

+    export JAVA_HOME=/usr/lib/jvm/temurin-17-jdk-amd64

 # Server requirements